 Pessimism is an outlook where an individual anticipates the worst out of a situation.
 A pessimist is someone who focuses on an undesirable outcome and often catastrophizes.
 They’re convinced that something terrible is going to happen, and they must prepare for the worst case scenario.
 It’s not that they're intentionally negative, but they inherently believe that the worst will happen.
 Sometimes pessimism comes out of a place of fear.
 The person doesn’t want to be disappointed, so they’d instead think the worst rather than assume the best and get let down.
 They view the glass as half empty rather than half full.
 A pessimist is the opposite of an optimist, who tends to seek out the positive in things.
-Skeptics may be somewhat pessimistic, and that’s one thing.
+Skeptics appear to be somewhat pessimistic.
 Being excessively pessimistic, however, can take a real toll on your mental health.

 Pessimism and Negative Thinking